-Charger is configurable to charge with seven different Run Modes (charge, charge/discharge or discharge profiles), and six car profiles.
+The charger is configurable to operate with eight different Run Modes (charge, charge/discharge or discharge Modes), and six car profiles.

-The charger has an isolated RS232 port that reports the state of the charge and other relevant data into a remote computer for data logging.
-Charge parameters can be reprogrammed by the user.
-Either from the charger, or from a remote PC
+It has an isolated RS232 port that reports the state of the charge and other relevant data into a remote computer for data logging.
+Charge parameters can be reprogrammed by the user; either from the charger, or from a remote PC